 As mentioned earlier, there are lots of device types that allow you to stream content over the internet.
 Although your smart TV or smart/Blu-ray DVR may already have some apps (aka streaming services) loaded, our research shows that a true, dedicated streaming device is your best option to take advantage of the plethora of services available to you.

-These streaming devices come in the form of a streaming stick, a set-top box, or gaming console.
+These streaming devices come in the form of a streaming stick, a set-top box, or a gaming console.

 We’ve listed a chart below of the top streaming devices we found in our research.
 A good start to finding the service that is right for you is to consider: